 Start the taco boats by getting the endive “boats” ready.
 I picked up a pack of endive from Trader Joe’s that included two regular heads and one purple head.
 Since we’re need a pretty sturdy “boat” to hold all the taco fillings, I stuck to the regular endive as the purple is more delicate.

 Cut the stem end off the endive and peel back the leaves, then wash and pat them dry.
 That’s it!
 Boats = ready.

-Drain the cooked ground beef, return it to the pan, then hit it with a homemade taco seasoning blend that combines chili powder, garlic powder and onion powder with other seasonings like cumin, paprika and oregano.
-Sprinkle the blend in with 1/4 cup water, and mix it with the ground beef.
+Drain the cooked ground beef, return it to the pan, then hit it with single serving homemade taco seasoning – just enough for 1lb of meat, aka the equivalent of a store bought taco seasoning packet.
+My homemade version combines chili powder, garlic powder and onion powder with other seasonings like cumin, paprika and oregano.
+Sprinkle the blend in with 1/4 cup water then mix it with the ground beef.

 Taco Boat assembly is next!
 Lay out a variety of toppings, taco-bar style, which could include tomatoes, salsa, cheddar cheese, green onion, red onion, and crumbled goat cheese.

 Spoon some taco meat into the endive leaves, then add any combination of toppers that you like!